aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

                          upload(s) whose arguments were passed to `-uploadID`, respectively.

 \-nosqlbk               : when creating the backup file, do not add to it an SQL file that contains the statements used to restore
                          the database to the state it had before the script was invoked.
-Adding this file, wich will be named `imaging_upload_restore.sql`, to the backup file is the default behaviour.
+Adding this file, which will be named
+                         `imaging_upload_restore.sql`, to the backup file is the default behaviour.

+\-dumpOptions           : options to add to the mysqldump command.
+By default, the following options are used
+                         `--no-create-info --compact --single-transaction --skip-extended-insert --no-tablespaces`.
+                         Example of additional option: `--column-statistics=0` to disable column statistics flag in mysqldump 8.

 # DESCRIPTION